cryptoguru0125/cryptoguru0125/README.md

   </li>
  </ul>
 <br>
 I always keep punctuality with the best quality of the whole work lifecycle that's why I am a professional freelancer.
-My goal is proive my expertise and development services to clients in order to assist them in running an efficient and profitable business, and to establish long-term business relationships with these clients.
+My goal is to provide my expertise and development services to clients in order to assist them in running an efficient and profitable business, and to establish long-term business relationships with these clients.
 <br>
 Which of my skills do you expect will make your business more energetic and useful?
 How about going together to reach your goal?
 <br><br>